|

 Finally, now that I'm in "retirement," this hobby has become a sort of avocation for me.
 Several folks have commissioned me to build specific houses for them.
 So if you'd like me to "bid" on a cardboard house for you, or if you have any questions at all, please use the e-mail address on my order page to contact me directly.

-• Easy Street Scene - This new Click to go to articlebuilding project uses downloadable building graphics and a little cardboard or foam board to build up a convincing downtown scene that is only a few inches deep - perfect for shelf layouts, tight spots, and dioramas.
+- Easy Street Scene - This new building project uses downloadable building graphics and a little cardboard or foam board to build up a convincing downtown scene that is only a few inches deep - perfect for shelf layouts, tight spots, and dioramas.
 We also provide links to high-resolution graphics that will work for any scale.

-• Build a Vintage-Style Barn and Silo - This Click to see article.building project uses downloadable graphics to put realistic shingles and siding on an old barn and silo.
+- Build a Vintage-Style Barn and Silo - This building project uses downloadable graphics to put realistic shingles and siding on an old barn and silo.
 Like the stone cottage above, it works with Christmas villages, or with a few changes, it would dress up an indoor railroad.

 Other Articles about cardboard houses include: